Amir-shah1/Programmin-Fundamental/seocnd-sem.md

 # Second lab
-# consept of stack and heap
+# concept of stack and heap
-# variable naming conintion.
+# variable naming convintion.
-# memory alocation and distribution
+# memory alocation and distribution(how much memory is assign to diffent data types)
-# path of slids slides
+# path of slids
 # Arithematic opreator
 # order of precedence
 # Truncation
-# Is C single treated language
+# Is C single treated language?

-## mised lecture
+# mised lecture
 # Data types
 # Different way of printing & writing other number system value
 # Maximum data can store simple data types